 Occupational Therapy’s Role in Fall Prevention

-As occupational therapists, we play a central role in improving safety and reducing fall risk at home for our patients.
+Thankfully, as occupational therapists, we play a central role in improving safety and reducing fall risk at home for our patients.
 In fact, AOTA has partnered with the National Center for Injury Prevention and Control to issue recommendations regarding fall prevention in the US.

 To start, it is important for patients, medical staff, and insurers to coordinate providing services that focus on fall prevention.
 Some of the most important services performed by occupational therapists are home assessments, adaptation recommendations, and home modifications.

 But, what exactly should we, as OTs, be doing for our older adult patients to help them prevent falls?

 This article will discuss some of the issues surrounding fall prevention in the elderly and what action we can take as OTs to help reduce falls.

 While literature on the role of occupational therapy in fall prevention is readily available, quality studies on the role and effectiveness of occupational therapy on fall prevention in the United States is lacking.

 Leland, et. al. (2012) conducted a scoping review of the literature and found evidence supporting the involvement of occupational therapy in environmental modifications, exercise, and multifactorial interventions.
 The quality of this evidence was inconsistent and not sufficient enough to support a systematic review or a meta-analysis.

 This review found very limited information on occupational therapy’s involvement in modifying behaviors, managing postural hypotension, recommending appropriate footwear, or managing medications, all areas of intervention according to the 2010 recommendations on fall prevention.